Citizen Science – The Garden Experiment

 NCCR Microbiomes is interested in studying how microbial biodiversity in soils can be restored by soil transplants.
 One possibility is to transplant diverse microbes from healthy soils into degraded soils, hoping that the microbes will be able to colonise the soil habitat and re-establish the equilibrium.

 Unfortunately it’s not so simple.
 The resident microbial community is not welcoming to newcomers; bacteria that are already established may out-compete the introduced bacteria for resources like nutrients and space.
 To potentially improve the success of transplants, we would first like to understand what happens to the various microbes when you mix the soils together!
-This is where we need your help.
+This is where citizen scientists have an important role to play.

-As a first step, we are looking for volunteers in Switzerland to help us study how microbes that are already present in your garden soil mix with those in a soil transplant.
+In September 2025, we recruited over 200 volunteers in Switzerland to help us study how microbes that are already present in their garden soil mix with those in a soil transplant.
 The soil transplant is a natural soil from a site here at the University of Lausanne.
 We have characterised it really well in terms which microbes are there and in what proportions.

 Transplanting simply means mixing and waiting!
-We’ll let the soil microbes develop for several weeks.
-At the end, we’ll measure the community composition in the mix and compare it to the community composition of another sample of your garden soil, one that didn’t receive a transplant.
+We let the soil microbes develop for several weeks.
+At the end, we measure the community composition in the mix and compare it to the community composition of another sample of the garden soil, one that didn’t receive a transplant.
 We hope to see if any of the bacteria we added were able to take up residence in the soil.

-The experiment will be very simple, but hopefully, collectively, we can learn a lot!
+The experiment is very simple, but hopefully, collectively, we can learn a lot!

 How to participate